physcodestyle/official-website/src/pages/longread/2018-05-09-producty-JetBrains-dlya-studentov.en.md

 3 step
 ------

 The registration field opens.
 There are three ways to confirm that you are a student: - Use student e-mail.
-This is the address you use to access the Wi-Fi VSU; - Use ISIC (international student card); ISIC can be ordered on \[website\] (https://isic.ru/cards/isic/).
+This is the address you use to access the Wi-Fi VSU; - Use ISIC (international student card); ISIC can be ordered on [website](https://isic.ru/cards/isic/).
 The card gives a lot of discounts and benefits both in Russia and abroad. - Use a scan of the student card (in this case, the confirmation will take about a week).
 We have chosen a method with e-mail address VSU.

 4 step
 ------